hyperspy/hyperspy/docs/tutorials/tutorials.rst

 experimental parameters.
 The microscope parameters are stored in the ``silib.microscope.microscope`` class.
-The parameters by default are defined in the :file:`microscopes.csv` file that is placed in the configuration directory (see :ref:`configuring-eelslab-label` to find out where is your configuration directory).
-Each microscope has a name associated to it and you can define the default microscope in the :file:`eelslabrc` file (see :ref:`configuring-eelslab-label`).
+The parameters by default are defined in the :file:`microscopes.csv` file that is placed in the configuration directory (see :ref:`configuring-hyperspy-label` to find out where is your configuration directory).
+Each microscope has a name associated to it and you can define the default microscope in the :file:`hyperspyrc` file (see :ref:`configuring-hyperspy-label`).
-To modify the parameters from an eelslab interactive session simply change the attributes of the microscope class, e.g.:
+To modify the parameters from an hyperspy interactive session simply change the attributes of the microscope class, e.g.:

 .. code-block:: python